Floating

 For example, when a user signs up for your marketing communication or product, you can send them a welcome drip campaign.
 Thank them and introduce the basic features of the product/service with the first email.
 With the second email, concentrate on distinguishing aspects of the product.
 And in the third email – wrap things up and motivate the user to act.

-A drip campaign is like a robot assistant that works day and night.
-It responds to the trigger immediately and successfully executes the whole campaign within a pre-set time frame.
-So, drip campaigns help leverage the advantages of email marketing without requiring too much effort or resources.
+Automated drip campaigns are triggered based on a specific activity and automatically execute the whole campaign within a pre-set time frame.
+An effective drip campaign leverages the advantages of an automated email marketing strategy without too much effort or resource utilization.

-Now that we have the theory out of the way, let’s dive into the best drip campaign examples for different occasions and triggers.
-You can use them as an inspiration to come up with unique and effective campaign ideas.
+Now that we have the theory out of the way, let’s explore the best drip email campaigns for different goals.
+Use them as inspiration to create unique and effective drip marketing campaigns.

-A welcome series drip campaign is a great way to welcome your subscribers, thank them for joining your list, and introduce the features of your product/service.
-All of that will be dispersed across several emails instead of being jammed into a single one.
+A welcome email series is a great way to welcome new subscribers, thank them for joining your list, and introduce the features of your product/service.
+Break down all this information in multiple welcome drip emails instead of one to launch your welcome email series.

 Subject line: Welcome to Canva.
 Let the creative fun begin!